 • They can’t model uncertainties, e.g. what to do when sensor data is noisy or is missing due to a battery or network outage.

-The best rules engine for IoT
+The best rules engine

-Or so we think. 🙂 The Waylay IoT rules engine belongs to the group of inference engines, and it is based on the Bayesian Networks.
+Or so we think. 🙂 The Waylay rules engine belongs to the group of inference engines, and it is based on the Bayesian Networks.
 What does this mean?
 Without going too much into maths, let’s just say that every node in the graph infers its state to all other nodes, and that each node “feels” what other node is experiencing at any moment in time.
-If you wish to know more about our vision of using Bayesian Networks in IOT context, please have a look here: A Cloud-Based Bayesian Smart Agent Architecture for Internet-of-Things Applications
+If you wish to know more about our vision of using Bayesian Networks in the IOT context, please have a look here: A Cloud-Based Bayesian Smart Agent Architecture for Internet-of-Things Applications

 rule engine